-For the 350 m and 150 m resolution grids, we enhanced the ARPS surface data classes to incorporate land use and soil type at 100 m resolution, available for all of Switzerland from the land use and digital surface type data from the Swiss Federal Office of Statistics (GEOSTAT service).
-The dataset includes 69 land use categories; these have been mapped to a new set of 30 vegetation and 14 soil types (see Tables 8.3 and 8.4 and Fig. 8.4 in Chow 2004), as was done by De Wekker (2002) for RAMS.
-Different values, however, have been assigned in ARPS for the roughness length, leaf area index and vegetation fraction.
-A new soil type was added to represent bare rock, which makes up a significant portion of the mountain tops.
+For the 350-m-resolution and 150-m-resolution grids, we enhanced the ARPS surface data classes to incorporate land use and soil type at 100-m resolution, available for all of Switzerland from the land use and digital surface type data from the Swiss Federal Office of Statistics [Geospatial and Statistical Data Center (GEOSTAT) service].
+The dataset includes 69 land use categories; these have been mapped to a new set of 30 vegetation and 14 soil types (see Chow 2004, her Tables 8.3 and 8.4 and Fig. 8.4), as was done by de Wekker (2002) for RAMS.
+Different values, however, have been assigned in ARPS for the roughness length, leaf area index, and vegetation fraction.
+A new soil type was added to represent bare rock, which makes up a significant portion of the mountaintops.

 The soil-vegetation model must also be initialized with soil moisture and temperature data.
-Two soil layers of depths 0.01 m and 1.0 m for the surface and deep soil are used by the soil model.
-Soil temperature on the 9 km grid was initialized from ECMWF data.
-The soil temperature values at 9 km resolution are then interpolated to the 3 km and 1 km resolution grids.
-For the REF simulations (see Table 1), these ECMWF data are further interpolated to the 350 m grid.
-All other 350 m grids were initialized with a constant offset from the near-surface air temperature: 0.6 K for the top layer and -2.1 K for the deep soil.
+Two soil layers of depths 0.01 and 1.0 m for the surface and deep soil, respectively, are used by the soil model.
+Soil temperature on the 9-km grid was initialized from ECMWF data.
+The soil temperature values at 9-km resolution are then interpolated to the 3-km-resolution and 1-kmresolution grids.
+For the "REF" simulations (see Table 1), these ECMWF data are further interpolated to the 350-m grid.
+All other 350-m grids were initialized with a constant offset from the near-surface air temperature: 0.6 K for the top layer and -2.1 K for the deep soil.
 These offsets are based on field observations in the Riviera Valley.